-Low-Risk Investing in Cardboard Stocks - Cabot Wealth Network
+Low-Risk Investing in Cardboard Stocks

 WestRock Company (WRK)

 WestRock Company is a leading North American integrated manufacturer of packaging and containers, with a 53% industry market share.
 WestRock has hundreds of business locations in 30 countries, serving consumer and corrugated markets.
 We first recommended them back in 2017 as a low-risk investing opportunity in our Cabot Stock of the Week portfolio.
-After a rough couple years, the stock is outperforming again, up 129% in the last year.
+A series of higher highs and higher lows would mark a reversal of the recent trend and signal a potential entry point.

 What is Cabot Stock of the Week?

-Simply my very best stock recommendation—every week.
-And not just cardboard stocks.

-Every week, I survey all the stocks recommended by all the Cabot analysts—growth stocks, value stocks, large-cap stocks, small-cap stocks, momentum stocks and foreign stocks—and select one to recommend to my Cabot Stock of the Week readers—and then I follow the portfolio until I recommend selling!
+Every week, Chief Analyst, Chris Preston, surveys the stocks recommended by seven Cabot advisories—growth stocks, value stocks, large-cap stocks, small-cap stocks, momentum stocks and foreign stocks—and selects one to recommend to Cabot Stock of the Week readers.
+Portfolio positions are reassessed each week and rated a Buy, Sell or Hold depending on the position’s momentum and prospects.
+It’s a great way to get curated access to some of Cabot’s best advisories.

 Are you invested in cardboard stocks?
 Will you after reading this article?